Grantmaking

 Community Action Model Four grants awarded to support community organizations in increasing the awareness and acceptability of the HPV vaccine using a two-year, five step process resulting in policy, systems, and/or environmental changes.
 2019

 Step It Up Survivors!
-Four grants awarded to implement evidence-based walking programs among cancer survivors, their friends and family.
+Eight grants awarded to implement evidence-based walking programs among cancer survivors, their friends and family.
 Results from this initiative were published in a 2020 issue of Preventing Chronic Disease.
 2017

 Community physical activity promotion and healthy corner stores Four grants awarded to reduce obesity at the community level through implementation of one of two evidence-based approaches: 1) Improving healthy food offerings at corner stores, or 2) Promotion of physical activity at the community level 2016